3rd/totomato/README.md

 ## Summary

 **Totomato** is a simple, minimalistic Pomodoro application.
 It can be customized to fit your needs.
 Totomato works on the web, but also on Linux/Mac/Windows as a stand-alone application.
+I built it to learn Vue.js basics.

 ## Get Totomato

-Feel free to use the online version of Totomato: ~~not released yet~~
+Feel free to use the online version of Totomato: [http://totomato.seclab.co](http://totomato.seclab.co)

 Alternatively you can download the stand-alone version for your platform: ~~not released yet~~